ISC-Project-Phoenix/Phoenix/README.md

 This repo is designed to be launched on a headless computer on the go-kart.
 To do this setup the computer with:

 - Two Oak-d-w cameras plugged into fast USB ports
-- The SICK LiDAR plugged into the ethernet jack
+- The SICK LiDAR networked to the computer via a switch
-    - This ethernet interface must be configured to have a static IP of 192.168.0.2
-- A Wi-Fi adapter available
+- A router connected to the lidar and computer

 Once this is done, the kart half of the stack can be launched with: